Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 As a bonus, I also wanted to include some top-notch models to give you a wider view of just how expensive premium ovens can be.
 While you’ll be extremely hard-pressed to see units in the +$15,000 range in homes, many Michelin Star restaurants use them, and maybe even some millionaire chefs have them in their kitchens.

-One of the most famous custom-built cooking station manufacturers in the world is La Cornue.
-They are well known for offering an oven station worth a whopping $500,000!
+One of the world’s most famous custom-built cooking station manufacturers is La Cornue – well known for offering an oven station worth a whopping $500,000!

-That’s right, there are ovens that are worth almost two times more than the average home in Texas.
+That’s right; there are ovens worth almost two times more than the average home in Texas.

 Frequently Asked Questions